SideBar Apps

 }

-class and these CSS properties are required for proper scrolling functionality in sidebar apps.
+);Both the scroll class and these CSS properties are required for proper scrolling functionality in sidebar apps.